Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

     is often to tell it to use the Cray MPICH libraries from the system instead.

-    Likewise, for containers for distributed AI, one may need to inject an appropriate RCCL plugin to fully use the SlingShot 11 interconnect.
+    Likewise, for containers for distributed AI, one may need to inject an appropriate RCCL plugin to fully use the Slingshot 11 interconnect.

 *   As containers rely on drivers in the kernel of the host OS, the AMD driver may also cause problems.
 AMD only guarantees compatibility of the driver with two minor versions